fufuok/bytespool/DOC.md

 func (p *CapacityPools) Release(buf []byte) bool
 ```

-Release put it back into the byte pool of the corresponding scale\.
-Buffers smaller than the minimum capacity or larger than the maximum capacity are discarded\.
+Release put it back into the byte pool of the corresponding scale.
+Buffers smaller than the minimum capacity or larger than the maximum capacity are discarded.